Have you been dying to quit something that you just can’t seem to shake? There’s a wearable for that.

 According to Pavlok’s app, the first step in changing habits is awareness.
 If you catch yourself doing the habit or craving what you’re trying to eliminate from your routine, simply zap yourself with the Pavlok and you’ll be on your way to a habit-free life.
 The app also says it’s vital to “become aware of the trigger causing the habit in the first place.”

-The app is a vital part of the Pavlok and populates a weekly trends graph that provides insights on the most common times you are vulnerable to your habit.
+The app is an important part of the Pavlok and populates a weekly trends graph that provides insights on the most common times you’re vulnerable to your habit.
 Simply add the habit you’re trying to quit, be it smoking, nail biting or something else and continue your regular activities like you normally would.
-You can even input a tentative schedule so the app knows when you normally act out that habitual behavior to give your Pavlok a head start.
-It also features motion technology, so if you’re trying to quit smoking and you bring your hand near your face, Pavlok takes notice.
+It also features motion technology, so if you’re trying to quit smoking and bring your hand near your face, Pavlok takes notice.

 And if you’re trying to sleep better and sleep-in less, the Pavlok can measure how many hours you spent in deep sleep, light sleep or restless sleep.
 It also allows you to set a sleep goal reminder along with bedtime and wake-up goals.
 However, I wouldn’t recommend tracking your sleep and kicking a habit at the same time.
 While trying to delete sugar from my life, I also tried wearing the Pavlok to bed.
 I found it hard to actually fall asleep because I was worried I’d get shocked by accident.
 That’s just not the ideal way to wake up.